sasanksamudrala/RestCompare/README.md

 ## Documentation
-All API related documentation can be found on [Swagger](https://app.swaggerhub.com/apis/sasanksamudrala/RestComparison/v1)
+All API related documentation can be found on [Swagger](https://app.swaggerhub.com/apis/sasanksamudrala/RestComparison/v1) Swagger docs within localhost application are on this [URL](http://localhost:8081/v2/api-docs)

 Few examples of the REST API URI are:
 I have used the value "1" for the ID parameter in this example.